 There is a common misconception among publishers surrounding ad placement count on a website.
 Many believe that more ad placements equal more ad revenue.
-This isn’t entirely true because it can also harm user experience and ad inventory’s overall value.
+This isn’t entirely true because it can harm user experience and ad inventory’s overall value.

 In this article, you’ll learn what a balanced ratio between ads and content is.
-What can happen if you overcrowd your website with too many ads, and what you should consider when serving ads on your site.
+What can happen if you overcrowd your website with too many ads, and what should you consider when serving ads on your site?

 Let’s dive into the details.

 Why not overcrowd your site with too many ads?

 Currently, there are no limitations on how many ads can be displayed on your site.
 However, Google recommends that ads not exceed your content; otherwise, you may face a Google Policy violation.
 If you serve ads on a page with no content and zero user value, you may have violated Google’s Webmaster guidelines, leading to a policy violation.